 Sometimes insurance can affect charitable giving indirectly.
 For instance, some people feel they are able to be more generous in their annual charitable donations knowing a life insurance policy is in place to help cover their family’s needs in the event they pass away.

 “I also often see cases where a spouse or parent dies and a charity is not the beneficiary, but the beneficiary is aware of how important that charity — church, fine arts, college — was to the decedent,” said Wiggins.
 “In many cases, often a percentage of the death proceeds will be given by the family to the organization in memory of that person.”
+(Related: What your loved ones should know)

 Within these broad approaches, specific strategies for using insurance for charitable giving will depend on individual circumstances and finances.
 Many donors find it advisable to consult a financial professional and tax advisor to explore options before giving to a charity.
 And individual charities themselves may have different preferences and priorities for how they want to receive and use donations.
 Experts suggest consulting them as well when drawing up a plan.